Ahsung/ls_lR-over-linux_sysCall/README.md

 ---------------------------------------
 * Print Format locale : ***en_US.utf8***
-* default, Start current directory
+* Default, Start current directory
-* you can use argument path
+* You can use argument path